Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

-Hybrid storage systems (HSS) integrate multiple storage devices with diverse characteristics to deliver high performance and capacity at low cost.
-The performance of an HSS highly depends on the effectiveness of two key policies: (1) the data-placement policy, which determines the best-fit storage device for incoming data, and (2) the data-migration policy, which dynamically rearranges stored data (i.e., prefetches hot data and evicts cold data) across the devices to sustain high HSS performance.
-Prior works optimize either data placement or data migration in isolation, which leads to suboptimal HSS performance.
-Unfortunately, no prior work tries to optimize both policies together.
+Modern high-performance computing (HPC) environments rely on hybrid storage systems (HSS) that combine multiple storage devices with diverse latency, bandwidth, endurance, and capacity characteristics to meet the performance, capacity, and cost requirements of data-intensive applications.
+The performance of an HSS highly depends on two key data-management policies: (1) \emph{data placement}, which determines the most suitable storage device to store application data, and (2) \emph{data migration}, which dynamically reorganizes previously-stored data across storage devices (i.e., prefetching hot data and evicting cold data) to sustain high HSS performance.
+These policies are tightly interdependent, and thus, improving one without considering the other leads to suboptimal HSS performance.
+Unfortunately, prior works focus on optimizing \emph{only} one of the policies.

-Our goal is to design a holistic data-management technique that optimizes both data-placement and data-migration policies to fully exploit the potential of an HSS, and thus significantly improve system performance.
-We propose \textbf{\namePaper{}}, a multi-agent reinforcement learning (RL)-based data-management technique that employs two lightweight autonomous RL agents, a data-placement agent and a data-migration agent, that adapt their policies for the current workload and HSS configuration while coordinating with each other to improve overall HSS performance.
+Our goal is to design a holistic data-management technique that optimizes both data-placement and data-migration policies to fully exploit the potential of an HSS.
+To this end, we propose \textbf{\namePaper{}}, a multi-agent reinforcement learning (RL)-based data-management technique. \namePaper{} employs two lightweight autonomous RL agents, a data-placement agent and a data-migration agent, that adapt their policies for the current workload and HSS configuration while coordinating with each other.

-We evaluate \namePaper{} on real HSS configurations with up to four heterogeneous storage devices and seventeen data-intensive workloads.
-On performance-optimized (cost-optimized) HSS with two storage devices, \namePaper{} outperforms the best-performing prior approach by 49.5\% (31.7\%) on average.
-On an HSS with three (four) devices, \namePaper{} outperforms the best-performing prior work by 37.0\% (42.0\%) on average. \namePaper{}'s performance benefits come with low latency (240$ns$ for inference) and storage overheads (206 KiB in DRAM for both RL agents combined).
-We will open-source \namePaper{}'s implementation to aid future research on HSS.
+We evaluate \namePaper{} on real HSS configurations with up to four heterogeneous storage devices and 25 data-intensive workloads.
+On \cami{a} performance- (cost-) optimized HSS with two heterogeneous storage devices, \namePaper{} outperforms the best-performing prior approach by 29.3\% (44.8\%) on average.
+On an HSS with three (four) devices, \namePaper{} outperforms the best-performing prior work by 38.9\% (39.2\%) on average. \namePaper{}'s performance benefits come with low latency (240 $ns$ for inference) and storage (206 KiB in DRAM for both RL agents combined) overheads.

 \fancyfoot[C]{ \thepage}